CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02a3-Git-Ex2.md

 Files that are changed but not staged are considered modified.
 Files that are changed and added to the staging area are considered staged.
 Files in the Git directory are considered committed.
-In the next step, we will learn how to initialize and clone repositories, and modify, stage, and commit changes, and push those changes to GitHub.
+In the next step, we will learn how to initialize and clone repositories; modify, stage, and commit changes; and push those changes to GitHub.

-#### Step 2: Learning Git Commands
+#### Step 2: Introducing Git Commands

 Git has command line commands for managing Git repositories.
 Here are the key commands and their usage you will need to get started using Git successfully.